ValuedMammal/Hello-github-walkthrough/README.md

   - add and commit
   - push to origin
   - create a branch and merge w main. we can merge using git, or we can go back to github and create a pr.
   - pull new changes from origin (optional advanced challenge - edit remote repo, pull to the feature branch, then merge to master.)

   At this point we are ready to use 'git' from the terminal on your local machine.
 Git, from which the name github derives, is simply a program for tracking changes in a set of files usually for the purpose of collaborating among developers.
 This concept is at the core of what we're learning in this guide.
 First check that git is installed.
 If not, the easiest way to install git on a mac is probably to go ahead and install the XCode Command Line Tools.
-If the following command returns an error, you may be prompted to install this package of utilities after which git will be ready to use.
+If the following command returns an error, you may be prompted to install a package of utilities after which git will be ready to use.

   `git --version`

   Like most programs `git help` will show a synopsis of common commands, and `man git` brings you to the manual containing in-depth reference material.
 But all that's needed presently is for us to clone the hello-world repo we created earlier and reproduce the contents locally.
 Assuming you set up your SSH keys, we can perform a 'git clone' using SSH.
 Go back to github on the web.
 On the main page of yourUsername/hello-world you should see the button 'Code' with a drop down menu.
 Click it and select the SSH option.
-The text box should look like, git@github.com:yourUsername/hello-world.git.
+The text box should look like, git@githubdotcom:yourUsername/hello-world.git.
 Copy that and paste it after 'git clone' in the terminal.
 Note: the other two options HTTPS and Github CLI are alternative ways of doing the same thing, that is to clone the remote repo, but won't be covered here.

   `git clone git@github.com:yourUsername/hello-world.git`